peter88213/novelyst_timeline/docs/de/usage.md

 scene_label = Scene

-# Events with this label become scenes in a newly erzeugend
+# Events with this label become scenes in a newly created
 # novelyst project.

 default_date_time = 2021-07-26 00:00:00